Business Legal Services

 Employment Structure Workshop — $795

-Guided session to define compensation, equity, bonus structure, restrictions, and termination mechanics before drafting begins, resulting in a term sheet.
+Guided session to define compensation, equity, bonus structure, restrictions, and termination mechanics, resulting in a term sheet with $600 credited if drafting is engaged.

 HIRING DOCUMENTATION